 Student non-medical use, possession, distribution or sale of chemical substances (alcohol, tobacco, inhalants, or drugs) is prohibited on campus and on school grounds.
 This prohibited use also applies to all school-sanctioned activities and when students are being transported in school vehicles.
-Students found with any such paraphernalia will be reported to the police and a recommendation for expulsion pursuant to the school board will be made.
-The same actions will be taken in regards to the possession of weapons (knife, gun, BB/airsoft gun, etc.) on campus.
+Students found with any such paraphernalia will be reported to the police and a recommendation for expulsion pursuant to the school board may be made.
+The same actions may be taken in regard to the possession of weapons (knife, gun, pepper spray, BB/airsoft gun, etc.) on campus.